AmeyMittal/MLOPS_Project/README.md

 ## STUDY BOT - Audio Captioning and Q/A Chatbot

 ## Value Proposition
 Our proposed machine learning system aims to significantly enhance the learning experience for students by integrating ML models into existing EdTech platforms.
+For eg -
+1. Brightspace (Contains Video lectures)
+2. NPTEL (University Learning system in India which contains a plethora of live video classes)

+Status Quo in Existing Services : Students must watch long, dense lecture videos to find relevant content, making learning inefficient.
+They often take notes, rewatch segments, or use external tools, leading to wasted time, cognitive overload, and missed information.

+Value Added by the Machine Learning System: Our system lets students skip full lectures and get instant answers via an LLM-powered chatbot.

+Key Benefits:
+* Saves Time – Query specific concepts instantly.
+* Focused Learning – Access only relevant topics.
+* Better Retention – Structured, revisitable answers.
+* Inclusive – Supports diverse learning needs.

+Customer Scale -

+Business Metric -

 The system comprises of two core components: (1) a speech-to-text model that transcribes lecture videos into textual content, and (2) a Large Language Model (LLM)-powered chatbot that enables students to ask specific questions about the lecture and receive accurate, context-aware responses.
 This end-to-end MLOps pipeline is designed to optimize time efficiency and improve content accessibility for students.

 ### Contributors